What is spiritual direction?

 These are a few examples of when spiritual direction may be of help, but each person is different and comes for their own particular reasons.

 Normally you meet with your director every 4-6 weeks for about 45-50 minutes, to talk in a confidential setting about what is going on in your relationship with God.
 This could touch any part of your life, not only prayer, so it is important that you choose a director you feel completely comfortable with whatever the topic, who can offer you help in discerning where God is leading you.

 For this to be helpful, you will be committed to being open to God, to spiritual development, to giving time to your relationship with God, and to be open to change on the journey.
 You will also commit to meeting with your director at regular agreed intervals.

 What does it cost?

 Payment is by donation, with suggested donations ranging from £5 to £40 according to ability to pay.
 However, no-one should feel unable to ask for spiritual direction because they are unable to pay.
 This can be discussed at the initial meeting.

-If you think spiritual direction would help you, and you can attend meetings in Bognor Regis, contact me to arrange a no-commitment initial discussion
+If you think spiritual direction would help you, and you can attend meetings near Chichester, contact me to arrange a no-commitment initial discussion